punlife/SoftwareEngineering_Year2_AndroidApp/indi_report/lukasz_drozda.md

 * Started planning the classes for the logic behind the game

 ## Week 04:
+ * Create the prelimnary application logo (in its three states)
+ * Wrote the high score algorithm
+ * Acquired reference images for the background/assets
+ * Started creating the backgrounds for the app

 ## Week 05:
 ## Week 06:
 ## Week 07: